 - a.
 Ensure public safety through reducing the threats to life and personal injury; - b.
 Eliminate new hazards to emergency response officials; - c.
 Prevent the occurrence of public emergencies resulting from water quality, contamination, and pollution due to flooding; - d.
 Avoid the loss of utility services which if damaged by flooding would disrupt or shut down the utility network and impact regions of the community beyond the site of flooding; - e.
 Eliminate costs associated with the response and cleanup of flooding conditions; - f.
 Reduce damage to public and private property resulting from flooding waters.

 5.D.2.
-Applicability
+Definitions - these definitions are unique to this section